-Can you imagine the world without Electronic devices?
-Today’s electronic gadgets, machines and appliances have become an integral part of our lives.
-This is most apparent with recent developments in technology like drones, Mobile internet, medical devices, Internet of Things (IoT) and autonomous vehicles.
-These technologies are used across military, aviation, automotive and commercial sectors.
+Can you imagine the world without electronic devices?
+Today’s electronic gadgets, machines, and appliances have become an integral part of our lives.
+This is most apparent with recent developments in technology like drones, mobile internet, medical devices, Internet of Things (IoT), and autonomous vehicles.
 The result is a higher potential for harmful electromagnetic interference.
 This interference ranges from a small nuisance to complete product or system failures.

-EMC can be defined as systems and equipment’s ability to operate in their intended environments without suffering unacceptable degradation or causing unintentional degradation due to electromagnetic spectrum interference.
-Threats to a system can be both naturally-occurring and man-made and can be categorized into 4 main types of tests: Radiated Immunity, Radiated Emissions, Conducted Immunity, and Conducted Emissions.
+EMC can be defined as a system’s or equipment’s ability to operate in their intended environments without suffering unacceptable degradation or causing unintentional degradation due to electromagnetic spectrum interference.
+Threats to a system can be both naturally occurring and man-made and can be categorized into four main types of tests: Radiated Immunity, Radiated Emissions, Conducted Immunity, and Conducted Emissions.
 The limits and levels used for these tests are defined in various standards and adopted by various organizations.
-Products must meet the requirements set forth in these standards because public safety, among other things, relies on the products to perform as intended.
+Products must meet the requirements outlined in these standards because public safety, among other things, relies on the products to perform as intended.

 Gain is called S21 using S-parameter terminology

 The input signal strength has a profound effect on the amplified output signal.
 It determines the operating region and, thus, the degree to which the amplifier output is compressed.
-Ideally, an amplifier will amplify the input signal without adding any additional signals or artifacts.
+Ideally, an amplifier will simply amplify the input signal without adding any additional signals or artifacts.
 Unless operated in the extreme linear region, amplifiers will distort the input to some degree.
 The extent to which the amplifier affects the input signal is a function of the output compression.
-The higher the amplitude of the input signal, the risk of higher the output compression increases.
-At the 1dB compression point, there may be a slight flattening at the top and bottom of a CW sine wave signal.
-As the amplifier is driven further into saturation, additional distortion will become apparent, and eventually, the CW input signal will approach a square wave output (See Figure 5).
-The 1 dB and 3 dB compression points are further shown in Figure 6 (below).
+The higher the amplitude of the input signal, the risk of output compression increases.
+At the 1dB compression point there may be a slight flattening at the top and bottom of a CW sine wave signal.
+As the amplifier is driven further into saturation, additional distortion will become apparent and eventually the CW input signal will approach a square wave output (See Figure 5).
+The 1 dB and 3 dB compression points are further shown in Figure 6.

 Distortion creates new unwanted signals at frequencies not present at the amplifier’s input, as observed in the frequency domain with a spectrum analyzer.
-Figure 7 shows the effect of driving a TWTA amplifier into saturation.
+Figure 7 shows the effect of driving a TWT amplifier into saturation.
 This figure shows the harmonic having only a slightly lower amplitude compared to the fundamental signal.
 This situation causes unnecessary problems for the test engineer.
 Under this scenario, if the EUT fails during radiated immunity testing, the test engineer will not know if the failure’s cause was due to the fundamental or the harmonic.
 To further complicate matters, if additional harmonics have high amplitudes, the test engineer must evaluate all harmonics to determine the failure’s cause.
-It is also possible that neither the fundamental nor a single harmonic causes a failure, but a combination of the fundamental and harmonic(s).
-Measuring the amplifier output power or the generated field is further complicated since most commonly used power meters and field probes are themselves wideband measurement devices and display the total energy across the entire band – fundamental, harmonics, and spurious.
-It should be noted that AR's solid-state Class A amplifiers produce far fewer hamonics than TWTAs; they are rated for -20 dBc at the 1 dB compression point.
-This greatly reduces the EUT's exposure to unwanted RF energy during radiated and conducted susceptibility testing.
+It is also possible that neither the fundamental nor a single harmonic causes a failure, but rather a combination of the fundamental and harmonic(s).
+The most commonly used power meters and field probes themselves are wideband measurement devices that will display the total energy across the entire band, fundamental, harmonics, and spurious; this can make measuring the amplifier output power or generated field additionally challenging.

-In general EMC amplifiers range in type, such as: Solid State, TWTA, CW, Pulse, and their class of operation - Class A and Class AB.
+EMC amplifiers range in types, such as Solid State, TWT, CW, Pulse, and their class of operation - Class A and Class AB.

-Shown in Table 2 is summary of the differences between Class A and Class AB amplifiers.
+Shown in the table below is a summary of the differences between Class A and Class AB amplifiers.

 |Characteristic||Class A Amplifier||Class AB Amplifier|